palkamarlene/crop_rotations_central_europe/README.md

-# Crop roations in Central europe
+# Crop rotations in Central europe

 This repository is the official implementation of [Palka et al. (2025)](https://xyz).